FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 The browser sends a request to the website to log in.
 The website then passes back a challenge, a website identifier, and some other data.
 The challenge is used to prevent replay attacks and is a randomly generated string of characters.

-As mentioned above, each passkey is tied to a specific domain name and only allowed on HTTPS URLs, which are enforced by the browser.
-For instance, you can't do an authentication request for the site `example.com` if the page is served by `cosmosclownstore.com`.
-If these security checks pass, the browser passes the request to the authenticator via CTAP2.
+If the browser security checks mentioned above pass, the browser passes the request to the authenticator via CTAP2.
 The authenticator then authenticates the user using biometric means such as facial recognition (or any other means it implements).

 The user can choose not to authenticate with the authenticator, in which case it sends back an error message.
 If the user does authenticate, the authenticator creates a signed assertion and passes it back to the browser.
 The browser passes the assertion back to Cosmo's Clown Store.